utkarshchouhan/codetantra-target-infytq-python/README.md

 # codetantra-target-infytq-python
 CodeTantra Target Infytq Python Answer
-# Day 1 Practice Programming Solutions have been added and soon the mcqs will be added too.
+### Day 1 Practice Programming Solutions have been added and soon the mcqs will be added too.
+### Day 5 Complete Added